FiditeNemini/mlx-code/README.md

 - `me` — Remote agent (pie REPL against Claude, DeepSeek, Gemini, etc.)
 - `md` — View and filter structured JSON logs

-Agentic work lives on a spectrum from tight, synchronous co-driving to loose, asynchronous delegation — the right tool for both ends is a loop that closes quickly, not a UI that abstracts it away.
+Agentic work lives on a spectrum from tight, synchronous co-driving to loose, asynchronous delegation.
+The right tool for both ends is a loop that closes quickly, not a UI that abstracts it away.

 Text streams compose.
 They pipe.
 They chain.
 They work the same way they did thirty years ago and will work thirty years from now.

 That's the [constraint](https://jordanlord.co.uk/blog/3-constraints/) that shapes the whole tool.

 ## Features